-You still can’t volley in the Kitchen but at the point, you can take the net and volley like you would in tennis.
-Until one of the teams either hits the ball in the net, out of bounds or lets the ball bounce on their side twice the rally will continue.
+You still can’t volley in the Kitchen but at this point, you can take the net and volley like you would in tennis.
+Until one of the teams either hits the ball in the net, out of bounds, or lets the ball bounce on their side twice the rally will continue.

 There are many techniques or strategies to master Pickleball.
 But I am going to share some of the strategies nay techniques that you can apply to improve your game:

 - Get to the Kitchen

 - Split Step

 I’ll explain all of these some other day, but Today I am going to dig deep in Split Step and I’ll try my best to keep it as simple as I can.

 What is a Split Step?

 If you’re a beginner or an advanced player, then you’re probably aware that having the proper kind of footwork in pickleball is a big key to success.
 And a specific section of footwork is split stepping.

 In most racket sports like tennis, badminton, or pickleball when an opponent is about to hit a shot towards you there’s a way to get ready for that shot.
 As you can imagine the worst way that you can get ready for a shot is by standing straight up and having your arms crossed.

 However, the proper way of doing it is the Split Step.
 Once you’ve mastered it, It’s a very simple technique.
 When you spread your feet out a bit wider than shoulder-width apart and you bend your knees a little bit as every tennis or Pickleball player does and then you get ready.
 That’s when you’ve achieved Split Step.